 If, for any reason, an applicant has not sat the cognitive ability test, then they will be given a zero score and placed in the lowest band.

 Operation of waiting lists

-Subject to any provisions regarding waiting lists in the local authorities’ co-ordinated admission scheme, we will operate a waiting list for each band in each year group admitted on or after September 2018.
+Subject to any provisions regarding waiting lists in the local authorities’ co-ordinated admission scheme, we will operate a waiting list for each band following National Offer Day on 1st March 2020.
 This will be maintained by the academy and it will be open to any parent to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.

 Other points to note